Tools of the Trade

 The choices for image processing software today are overwhelming.
 However, many years ago I started using Adobe Photoshop to process my images and have never found a reason to change since it does everything you could possibly want or imagine.
 I also like Photoshop because it is easy to use.
 Wait a minute - what did I just say?!?
 Most people consider Photoshop hard to use, but consider this: If you want to do something in Photoshop and don't know how, then just Google "How do I xxx in photoshop."
 Hundreds of web pages and YouTube videos will pop up to lead you step by step through anything you want to do.
 No other program has this kind of support.
 Nevertheless, there are many other programs that will do a great job processing your photos.
 If Photoshop is too much for you, I highly recommend Topaz Studio as a cheaper easier to use alternative, especially because it supports the revolutionary plugin discussed next.

 Another big advantage of Photoshop is there are lots of plugin programs available to extend its capabilities.
 For years I have used plugins from Topaz Laboratories.
-Recently they introduced a plugin called Topaz AI Clear which I consider to be revolutionary and which has replaced most of my other plugins.
-(It is now offered as part of a different plugin called DeNoise AI, but I prefer using the AI Clear model which you can select when you process your image in Denoise AI.)
+Recently they introduced a plugin called Topaz Denoise AI which I consider to be revolutionary and which has replaced most of my other plugins.
 The AI in the name stands for Artificial Intelligence and it actually does seem to be very intelligent.
 There is a lot of processing power under the hood in this program.
 It completely removes noise, recovers an amazing amount of detail and sharpens images in a very natural looking way.
 It replaces a very time consuming, complicated workflow I used to use and does a better job.
+The only drawback is it can be slow, but on a reasonably fast computer I think it is still worth it.
 Needless to say, highly recommended.

 Okay, you spent a lot of money on a great camera and lenses but you are still viewing and editing images on a low resolution laptop monitor from 10 years ago?
 Do yourself a BIG favor and get a 4K monitor.
 If you have never viewed your images on one, the beauty and detail will astound you.
 I use the 27" BenQ SW271 and love it, but there are less expensive options if you aren't as fussy about color space or viewing angles.
 It is pointless to buy a great camera without a great monitor.
 A monitor like the BenQ can be plugged into many laptops but works best on a desktop with a good graphics card (which accelerates Photoshop a lot too).